drawbu/drawbot/README.md

 In `token`, you need to add your bot's token.
 In `prefix`, the prefix your bot's will use without and restart.
-It's the only file that you need to change to run the bot by your own.

 ### pronote.json